No support for your browser

 The Back British Farming Charter calls on the food industry to show support for British farming by strengthening its British product offerings and working in close partnership with British farmers to develop committed, fair, beneficial and transparent relationships.

-With 70% of its core range sourced from British suppliers, and having worked closely with many of its suppliers for more than 15 years, the supermarket has long been passionate about supporting and maintaining strong relationships with its producers.
+With approximately two thirds of its core range sourced from British suppliers, and having worked closely with many of its suppliers for more than 15 years, the supermarket has long been passionate about supporting and maintaining strong relationships with its producers.
 Its unique business model, which operates a lean buying team with a simple, flat reporting structure, offers suppliers more streamlined channels of communication and enables the supermarket to develop long-term partnerships that contribute to sustainable British farming industry.

 In addition to stocking British sourced products in its UK stores, Lidl also exports over £300m worth of British produce a year to 27 other countries, giving the rest of the world the opportunity to taste the best that Britain has to offer.